Associate Director of Research, Director of Health Equity Working Group, and Assistant Professor of General Internal Medicine

-Faculty Affiliate, Samuel DuBois Cook Center on Social Equity; Associate Professor of School Counseling, School of Education, University of San Francisco
+Faculty Affiliate, Samuel DuBois Cook Center on Social Equity; Associate Dean and Professor of School Counseling, School of Education, University of San Francisco

 Malik S. Henfield is an urban counselor educator, whose scholarship situates Black students' lived experiences in a broader ecological milieu to critically explore how their personal, social, academic and career success is impeded and enhanced by school, family and community contexts.